Biegus/Gnalose/README.md

 ``if`` is written in reverse so you first write ``fi`` and end with conditional ( tho the if will behave as it was the other way around,  it will check conditional at ``fi``)
 ```

-if a=10 which is the case/if a is not equal to 10
+if a is not equal to 10
 this will always happen/sub 999 from b
 fi
-sets a=10/sub 10 from b
+sub 10 from b
 undefine b
 undefine a
 ```